paullizer/azurePolicies/README.md

    1. Installs if missing
 2. Validates Azure Tenant connection
    1. Connects if not connected and sets to user provided Tenant Id
+3. Requests which location to deploy policies (management groups and/or subscriptions)
-3. Requests Management Group(s) selection
+4. Requests Management Group(s) selection
+5. Requests Subscriptions(s) selection
-4. User selects which diagnostic settings type to deploy (LAW, SA, or both)
+6. User selects which diagnostic settings type to deploy (LAW, SA, or both)
-5. If selected, requests Log Analytic Workspace name for sending logs to the LAW
+7. If selected, requests Log Analytic Workspace name for sending logs to the LAW
-6. If selected, requests Storage Account name for archiving logs to the SA
+8. If selected, requests Storage Account name for archiving logs to the SA
-7. Creates 58 Policy Definition per management group per diagnostic settings  type (LAW and/or SA)
+9. Creates 58 Policy Definition per management group per diagnostic settings  type (LAW and/or SA)
-8. Assigns each Policy Definitions per management group
+10. Assigns each Policy Definitions per management group and/or subscription
-9. Applies Role Permissions for each Policy assignment
+11. Applies Role Permissions for each Policy assignment

 ## Future Updates
 1. Create Remediation Task for each Assignments